menu iconknow your dna logosearch icon

 Try clasping your hands together.
 Most people who clasp their hands place their left thumb above the right.

 This response has nothing to do with being left or right-handed.
-Scientists believe it is controlled by your genes and environment.11
+Scientists believe your genes and environment control it.11

 Personality